The Practice of Psychology ABA

 - Six case studies must be submitted prior to the final examination.

 - Regular maintenance of a professional practice log.
 For the duration of their enrolment in this course, students must maintain a practice log, in which they note activities performed and the hours these take.
-They may also note any professional/ethical issues related to those activities and information on the cases undertaken. •Behaviour Analysis practice.
-Those undertaking the BACB practicum should include whether or not the activity completed fulfils requirement of the BACB as being ABA in their practice log.
+They may also note any professional/ethical issues related to those activities and information on the cases undertaken.

 - CCP for cultural competence.
 Prior to the examination student must submit their reflective review and continuing competency plan for cultural competence for the 12 month after their completion of the programme.

 - At the end of this course, students will submit their six case studies, their practice log, a summary description of their year’s work including a summary of the major projects and cases completed and of their professional work roles.
-This should include reflection on the year’s work that includes comment on the ethical and professional issues faced and how these were addressed, the six case studies, on ethical issues faced.
+This should include reflection on the year’s work that includes comment on the ethical and professional issues faced and how these were addressed, the six case studies, and ethical issues faced.
 The summary may be submitted in the form of a PowerPoint to be presented at the final examination.

 - Final Oral Exam.
 Students in the PGDipPracPsych(ABA) normally sit the oral examination when they have completed the required practice hours and have submitted all required work for PSYC551 and PSYC552.
 Failure to do this by the set exam date can mean the student must wait to sit the next examination.
 This may require re-enrolment for a further period if they have not completed the appropriate hours in practice and/or have not competed and/or submitted the required work or hours of supervision.
 In these cases they must be enrolled until the work is finished and they may sit the next exam offered if they have completed the course requirements by that date.
-The examination panel, consisting a psychology staff member associated with the behaviour analysis programme and an external examiner who is experienced in the practice of psychology from a behaviour analytic perspective, will review the students’ case studies and conduct an oral examination.
+The examination panel, consisting of a psychology staff member associated with the behaviour analysis programme and an external examiner who is experienced in the practice of psychology from a behaviour analytic perspective, will review the students’ case studies and conduct an oral examination.
 The course staff and a chair will be present at the examination.
 The oral exam will focus on professional/ethical issues pertaining to the student’s work during the period of enrolment in their internship and on their case studies.
 Following the oral exam, examiners will reach a consensus pass/fail recommendation to the Chairperson of the School of Psychology.

 This course is assessed on a pass / fail basis